How Physician Practices Are Boosting Healthcare Worker Morale and Engagement

-• Patient experience (PX) feedback doesn’t have to be a conversation-ender with physicians.
+- Patient experience (PX) feedback doesn’t have to be a conversation-ender with physicians.
 With Feedtrail, it’s an effective tool for boosting staff morale and engagement, building a culture of recognition, and sharing best practices across your organization.

-• A former coach and a tech whiz share their experiences using Feedtrail to beat employee burnout from the C-Suites of two physician practices.
+- A former coach and a tech whiz share their experiences using Feedtrail to beat employee burnout from the C-Suites of two physician practices.
 They each share tips for getting organizational buy-in around PX initiatives by generating a positive feedback loop.

-• Patient experience goes beyond doctors and nurses — every staff member plays a part in delivering excellence.
+- Patient experience goes beyond doctors and nurses — every staff member plays a part in delivering excellence.
 Sharing results in real time and adding a dose of healthy competition enables everyone to appreciate and feel ownership of their roles.

 When physicians hear the words “patient experience feedback,” they often stop listening.
 They might assume that what comes next will be an onslaught of complaints, critiques of their work, or, at the very least, something else to clutter up their already busy workloads.

-However, according to Feedtrail’s Chief Strategy Officer Paul Jaglowski, over 80% of patient comments collected through our platform are positive.
+However, according to Feedtrail’s Chief Strategy Officer Paul Jaglowski, over 80% of patient comments collected through the platform are positive.
 “If you’re not sharing that praise, you’re missing significant opportunities to remotivate the individuals who are providing care,” he says.

 In the context of high employee turnover and healthcare worker burnout, real-time and aggregated patient feedback is a highly effective tool for physician practices to boost morale, share insights on what’s working, and increase staff engagement.